JUST-MOS/just_cutsky_mock/README.md

-# cutsky_mock
+# JUST CUTSKY MOCK (v1.0)

-Generate one specific product: a cutsky galaxy lightcone together with the corresponding host-halo lightcone, using the fixed HOD / quenching / color / luminosity-evolution logic in this repository.
+Generating a cutsky galaxy lightcone together with the corresponding host-halo lightcone.

-The final product is a single HDF5 file:
+Resulting in a HDF5 file:

 ```text
 mock.h5